Courtesy of Pixabay

 Whether your new international locale choice exists for career purposes or personal development, the experience can be transformative.
 Conversely, it can also bewilder even the most levelheaded person.
 Going overseas exacerbates stress, loneliness, and all of the usual concerns with moving to a new city.

-We’re in the helping business here at AFAR, and to assist those interested in a life overseas, we talked to a few expats to get pointers on what they deem important in order to make a successful transition.
+To assist those interested in a life overseas, we talked to a few expats who shared pointers on what they deem important in order to make a successful transition.

 Wrestling with an unbalanced budget is a tried-and-true way to push your blood pressure into overdrive.
 Regardless of where you land in the world, you’ll need to keep your finances in order.
 That’s the biggest lesson that journalist and war correspondent Alphonso Van Marsh has learned in his 23-year expat career.
 After stints in places like Egypt, the Philippines, and the Ivory Coast (where he’s currently based), he’s learned the value of monetary discipline.